alexwardCS480/CS480Ward/PA6/README.md

 The excutable will be put in bin

+This program uses Magic++ and Assimp, please ensure both are installed on your machine before running.

 Run Notes:
 ------------------------------

+Enter the file name of the object that you would like to load as command line paramaters.
+For example: './Matrix.exe capsule.obj'

-The hockey table rotates and orbits so the grader can see all sides.
-The color changes slightly between triangles in order to see the object correctly.
+The capsule rotates and orbits so the grader can see all sides.

 Press the right mouse button to open the programs menu.
-From the menu you can pause the hockey table's rotation and orbit.
+From the menu you can pause the capsule's rotation and orbit.

-Press the left mouse button to reverse the hockey table's orbit.
+Press the left mouse button to reverse the capsule's orbit.